-The Chapel at NBTS is committed to an accessible, ecumenical and emancipatory liturgical agenda, and we require that all worship be planned and implemented in a manner that welcomes and affirms the value and human dignity of all who attend, particularly those who experience social marginalization due to race, gender, class, ability, or sexuality.
+The Chapel at NBTS is committed to accessibility, ecumenicism, and emancipatory liturgical language.
+We require that all worship be planned and implemented in a manner that welcomes and affirms the value and human dignity of all who attend, particularly those who experience social marginalization due to race, gender, class, ability, or sexuality.